ibm-cloud-docs/databases-for-postgresql-gen2/getting-started.md

 Set your admin password through the UI by selecting your instance from the Resource List in the [{{site.data.keyword.cloud_notm}} Dashboard](https://cloud.ibm.com/){: external}.
 Then, select **Settings**.
 Next, select *Change Database admin password*.

-## Step 3: Set up pgAdmin
+## Step 3: Set up pSQL ( Replace pgAdmin instructions)
-{: #pgadmin}
+{: #psql}

 pgAdmin runs as a server and you connect to it through a browser.
 When the server is started, it runs on localhost, at default `http://127.0.0.1:53113/browser/`.

-When you first open pgAdmin, you get a prompt for setting a primary password.
-This password is different from your instance's password as it is used specifically for pgAdmin to store passwords to your PostgreSQL servers or PostgreSQL instance.
+When you first open pgAdmin, you are prompted to set a primary password.
+This password differs from your instance's password, as it is explicitly used by pgAdmin to store passwords for your PostgreSQL servers or PostgreSQL instance.

 The *Dashboard* panel has a *Welcome* screen.
 From the *Quick links*, click *Add new server*.

 On your instance's *Overview* page, there is an *Endpoints* panel with all the relevant connection information.

-Back in pgAdmin, provide pgAdmin with the information it needs to connect to your instance.
+Back in pgAdmin, provide the necessary information to connect to your instance.

 First, complete the *Connection* information,
 - For *Host name/address*, use the *Hostname* of your instance.